ATL Skills: A Teacher's Guide Beyond the IB

 Effective classroom implementation requires teachers to identify natural convergence points where multiple ATL categories intersect within existing curriculum content.
 Rather than teaching skills in isolation, design learning experiences where students might use thinking skills to analyse sources, communication skills to present findings, and social skills to collaborate effectively.
 This integrated approach ensures skill development feels purposeful and authentic to students whilst maintaining curricular focus.

 Assessing ATL skills requires a fundamental shift from traditional summative evaluation towards formative, process-focused methods that capture skill development over time.
-Portfolio-based assessment emerges as particularly effective, allowing students to document their learning journey whilst developing reflection and self-management capabilities.
+Portfolio-based assessment emerges as particularly effective, allowing students to document their learning process whilst developing reflection and self-management capabilities.
 Research by Black and Wiliam on formative assessment demonstrates that when students actively participate in evaluating their own progress, learning outcomes improve significantly across all skill areas.

 Effective ATL assessment combines multiple data sources, including peer feedback, learning journals, and structured observation rubrics that focus on skill application rather than content mastery alone.
 Self-assessment tools such as learning logs and metacognitive questionnaires enable students to identify their strengths and areas for growth, developing the very reflection skills that ATL development seeks to nurture.
 Teachers should establish clear success criteria for each skill category, ensuring students understand what progression looks like in practical terms.